astralservices/docs/content/en/docs/legal/privacy-policy.md

 ## Contact

-You can write to jack [at] astralapp.io to get help as swiftly as possible on amending and fixing this document, getting answers to questions regarding this policy, and for contacting the data controller (if within the European Economic Area (EEA) or under a jurisdiction of the General Data Protection Regulation (GDPR).
+You can write to jack [at] astralapp.io to get help as swiftly as possible on amending and fixing this document, getting answers to questions regarding this policy, and for contacting the data controller (if under a jurisdiction of the General Data Protection Regulation (GDPR) act).